Computational-Plant-Science/plantit/README.md

 ...
 ```

-`bootstrap.dev.sh` will generate an `.env` file like the following if one does not exist:
+`bootstrap.sh` will generate an `.env` file like the following if one does not exist:

 ```
 VUE_APP_TITLE=plantit